 Not all those who wander are lost.

-Students explore majors for different reasons.
+Students explore majors and minors for different reasons.

 - Are you “undeclared”?
 Looking to explore majors without wasting time or credits?